giampaolo/psutil/docs/about.rst

 ----------------------------

-- Fonts and icons are served directly from this site, not from third-party CDNs (e.g. Google fonts).
-This way docs renders the same from all countries (e.g. mainland China).
-Each font is subsetted to just the glyphs used here, so the download stays small.
+- Fonts and icons are served directly from this site, not from third-party CDNs such as Google Fonts.
+This means the docs renders the same from all countries (e.g. mainland China).
+Each font includes only the glyphs used by the site, keeping page weight small.

 - Links to this site shared on social medias show rich preview cards.

 - Every page declares a canonical URL and is listed in a generated ``sitemap.xml``, so search engines can discover and index the whole site.

-- Every Python code snippet is syntax-checked when the docs are built.

-- Broken links and unresolved API cross-references make the build fail.
+- The docs build is strict: Python code snippets are syntax-checked, and broken links or unresolved API cross-references make the build fail.

 Linking from your own docs
 --------------------------